Federal Work Study Community Service Organizations

 Employers must confirm all federal work study positions with the Student Employment Coordinator, prior to being advertised to Butler students.

-The first step is to make contact with the Student Employment Coordinator, Daniel Aguilar (firstname.lastname@example.org or (317) 940-8425.
+The first step is to make contact with Internship and Career Services at (317) 940-9383 or firstname.lastname@example.org.
 After doing a basic review to see if the organization would be a good fit for Butler students and vice versa, the organization will be added to a waiting list.
 As more funds become available during an academic year, or at the start of a new academic year, organizations will be contacted on that list in the order that they requested to hire Butler students.
 It is not a guarantee that funds will become available at any time, but there have been instances in the past in which we have been able to add new organizations.

 Every job gets posted on Handshake, our job search website.
 A basic job description form must be completed in order to post the open job, and Students apply directly through that system (all applications are sent via email to the supervisor).
 Once the supervisor has students in mind that they would like to interview or hire, they must first double check that the student is eligible for FWS funds.
-They can do this by contacting the Student Employment Coordinator.
+They can do this by contacting Internship and Career Services.

 The number of students that can be hired and the amount they can be paid is determined each year by the federal funding Butler University is allotted to use.
 It can vary from year to year, but typically supervisors divide roughly 20 hours per week among 1-5 students.

 All applications placed on Handshake will be sent directly to the supervisor via email.
-Once the supervisor has some students in mind they would like to hire or interview, they must first officially check that the student is eligible for FWS funds, by either having the student contact Financial Aid ((317) 940-8200 or Daniel Aguilar (email@example.com).
+Once the supervisor has some students in mind they would like to hire or interview, they must first officially check that the student is eligible for FWS funds, by either having the student contact Financial Aid at (317) 940-8200 or Internship and Career Services at (317) 940-9383 or email@example.com.

 Students who have been awarded Federal Work Study as a part of their financial aid package must seek on campus employment or Community Service employment.
 The dollars that are awarded to you must be acquired by working in an approved job.
 The primary benefit of the Federal Work Study program for the student is that the income from this type of employment is exempt from the income reported on the subsequent year's Financial Aid Form.
 If a student works beyond the dollars offered through Federal Work Study, the additional income will have to be reported on the subsequent Financial Aid Form.
 Only students who meet federal guidelines and have been awarded aid or are eligible for aid may apply to FWS CS organizations.
-If a student or supervisor needs to check the FWS status for any student, they may contact Financial Aid ((317) 940-8200) or Daniel Aguilar (firstname.lastname@example.org).
+If a student or supervisor needs to check the FWS status for any student, they may contact Financial Aid ((317) 940-8200) or Internship and Career Services at (317) 940-9383 or firstname.lastname@example.org.

 The supervisor must submit timesheets every week to the Student Employment Coordinator, which can be submitted either by scanning and emailing them to email@example.com (this is the preferred method) or via fax at (317) 940-6443.
 Simultaneously, the student will enter an online time and labor system to record the hours they have worked.
 The student will be paid bi-weekly according to Butler's payroll system.